How does night vision work?

 Since your eyes can’t see infrared radiation, images or videos captured by thermal cameras have to be processed.
 Once the camera converts these infrared images, you’re able to see objects that appear to be glowing.

 The more traditional “green” night vision requires at least a small amount of light, similar to your own eyes.
 This technology slightly intensifies the dark image so you can see it better, and in greater detail.
 The green color lets us see the final product more distinctly than the grayscale or black and white of a human’s un-aided night vision.

 SEE RELATED: How do night vision goggles work?

 Nighttime activities like driving involve much lower-contrast surroundings than they would during the day.
 The Pelli-Robson contrast sensitivity test is the most common method of testing your eyes’ ability to distinguish between high and low contrast.

 The Pelli-Robson test checks your ability to detect letters that become less contrasted with the white background as your eyes move down the chart.

 The test is usually reserved for people with disorders that could affect their low-contrast vision, but you can also request it if you suspect your night vision could be impaired.

-Look slightly to the side of the object you were focusing on for a moment.
-There’s a good chance the object will now appear more clearly, since the rod cells are going to work in your low-light periphery.
+This is where it gets interesting.
+Remember the rod cells in your eyes that specialize in low light and peripheral vision?
+Look slightly to the side of the object for a moment.
+Now that the object is in your side vision, there’s a good chance the object will now appear more clearly, since the rod cells in your eyes are hard at work.

 Page published in March 2020

-Page updated in February 2021
+Page updated in September 2021